ssd-tutorials/image-map/README.md

-# image-map
+# Image map with Dreamweaver and jQuery
-Exercise files for the course Image map with Dreamweaver and jQuery
+Exercise files for the course **Image map with Dreamweaver and jQuery**